Jessie-Watt/Data-Analysis-on-SQL/README.md

 ![Firstname with A and E](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/a2c905db-467a-4349-bfe3-1f35c50b554a)

-To retrive the data of employees whose date of birth is above 1990, the 'WHERE' clause and the camparison operators was used; **SELECT * FROM EMPLOYEE WHERE date_of_birth >= '1990';**
+To retrieve the data of employees whose date of birth is above 1990, the 'WHERE' clause and the camparison operators was used.
+The greater than or equal to opertaor was used to condition the date of birth column to provide years above 1990.
+See syntax: **SELECT * FROM EMPLOYEE WHERE date_of_birth >= '1990';**

 ![Employee DOB above 1990](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/ecf91146-23dc-4d66-97b3-69e0bd91dd5f)

 Subset the salary table to show salaries less than one million and sort in an ascending order.
 To retrive the data of employees whose salary scale is less than one million, the 'WHERE', 'ORDER BY' and comparison operator were used.

 ![EMP  less than 1million](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/b743f2c9-3cdc-4fae-9f7f-9643dbd0b213)